 Saatva Classic mattress review: Performance

-One member of our review panel is a hot sleeper, but during testing they didn't feel warm when sleeping on the Saatva Classic.
+One member of my review panel is a hot sleeper, but during testing they didn't feel warm when sleeping on the Saatva Classic.
 The breathable organic cotton cover does a good job at keeping the mattress feeling airy and refreshing.
-Plus, the dual coils are designed to allow air to travel more easily through the mattress and to disperse body heat.
-We found that it remained cool to the touch throughout the night.
+Plus, the dual coils allow air to travel more easily through the mattress, boosting breathability and dispersing body heat.
+I found that this mattress remained cool to the touch throughout the night.

 The edge support on the Saatva Classic is excellent.
-Sitting on the edge of the bed is comfortable and there was never a time when we felt as though we would roll right off while sleeping.
+Sitting on the edge of the bed is comfortable and there was never a time when I felt as though I might roll right off while sleeping.

-To go the extra mile, we placed our 50lb kettlebell weight on the edge of the bed and noticed it barely registered, sinking in about the same 1-1.5 inches that it did in the middle.
-In fact, our 50lb dog can sit quite comfortably right on the edge.
+To go the extra mile, I placed my 50lb kettlebell weight on the edge of the bed and noticed it barely registered, sinking in about the same 1-1.5 inches that it did in the middle.
+In fact, my 50lb dog can sit quite comfortably right on the edge of this mattress.
 An adult can probably perch here comfortably without any problem.